 Want to know how to clean outdoor furniture?
 Whether the weather is perfect for a picnic outside, or your tables and chairs have become a real eyesore over winter – there's always a right time to remove dirt and debris off of your patio or backyard staples.

-You may have spontaneously bought a cheap bistro set or made a decision to invest in the best outdoor furniture your budget can stretch to.
+You may have spontaneously bought a cheap bistro set or made a decision to buy a new set from one of the best outdoor furniture stores (as rated by us) this year.
 Whichever you decided on for your exterior space – make sure it looks squeaky clean and hospitable for your guests to enjoy no matter how much you've spent.

 From the best garden chairs to outdoor lounge chairs, patio tables, and porch swings, we show you the best way to go about cleaning outdoor furniture.
 The good news is that it shouldn't take too long before you're able to soak up the sun's rays with a drink and some alfresco nibbles.